Stefano Borgonovo: Personal life and illness

 Borgonovo married Chantal, and the couple had four children.
 On 5 September 2008, it was revealed he was suffering from amyotrophic lateral sclerosis.
-To raise funds and awareness of the disease, Borgonovo started his own foundation and a testimonial match was organized by his former clubs Fiorentina and Milan.
-The game, played on 8 October 2008 at Stadio Artemio Franchi, Florence in front of a crowd of 30,000 people, was attended by several former stars of the two clubs – he himself attended despite his serious condition, with former teammate Baggio at his side.
+To raise funds and awareness of the disease, he started his own foundation and a testimonial match was organized by his former clubs Florentine and Milan.
+The game, played on 8 October 2008 at Stadio Artemio Franchi, Florence in front of a crowd of 30,000 people, was attended by several former stars of the two clubs – he himself attended despite his serious condition, with former Fiorentina teammate Roberto Baggio at his side.

 In his 2010 autobiography Carlo Ancelotti: The Beautiful Games of an Ordinary Genius: The Life, Games, and Miracles of an Ordinary Genius, Carlo Ancelotti spoke of his former team-mate's illness, saying: "Stefano was my team-mate, and he has a problem.
 We need everyone to help him because maybe there is a solution for this illness, but we have to be fast because his condition is not good.
 He cannot move, he can just speak with his eyes.
 He scored in the semi-final of the European Cup in 1990 against Bayern, and was a good striker inside the box.
 He was not so quick but very clever.
 He is a good guy, very funny, likes to joke, even now, but he has a very dangerous illness."

 Borgonovo wrote an autobiography, Attaccante nato (Born striker), while only able to make use of his eyes to control a computer to write it.
-In the book, amongst other things, he talked about his stance against drugs, saying: 'My carcass is clean and always has been.
+In the book, amongst other things, he talked about his stance against drugs, saying: "My carcass is clean and always has been.
 The Bitch (his name for his condition) may have moved in, but it's not tainted with rust and it's never been doped.
 There's a shadow hanging over my photograph, but it was invented by others, ruthless hypocrites.
-They used to weigh up the symptoms and then kept on whispering: Borgonovo's on drugs, you know.'
+They used to weigh up the symptoms and then kept on whispering: Borgonovo's on drugs, you know."

 In 2013, Borgonovo joined FIFA's anti-doping fight.
 He died from the disease on 27 June of that year, aged 49.
 His death coincided with the Italian national team's semifinal against Spain at the 2013 FIFA Confederations Cup, and the Italy squad wore black armbands as a mark of respect.